Read any piece on the “best password managers” topic, and two of the top three slots will always be occupied by these two — Dashlane and 1Password.

 The rigorous evaluating system can not only spot the weak and duplicate passwords, but it also scans the dark web to see if your email address or other online accounts have ever been exposed.

 In addition to this, you also get regular security alerts from the Dashlane team regarding any security breach.

 Premium membership of the software features a VPN that protects your identity from hackers and helps you surf the internet securely.

 In short, Dashlane leaves no stone unturned to always keep you a step ahead of any sort of online threat.

 But can we say the same thing for 1Password?

 First of all, the software doesn’t have any secure sharing facility for its individual users.
 Only ‘Family’ or ‘Business’ members are allowed to create shared folders and add users to it.

 As a result, 1Password is completely irrelevant for you if you’re a freelancer or solopreneur who often exchange data with others.

-The lackluster password checking system is not at all reliable.
+It just didn’t seem that reliable.
 During my test, it found that even the most ridiculous passwords like “!P@$$w0Rd##” was rated ‘good’ by the password checker.

 Also, the audit report can highlight only the weak and duplicate passwords.
 It can’t do more than that, and also the report is not as thorough as you see in Dashlane.